 Kelly has performed in masterclasses for Sir James Galway, Jeanne Baxtresser, and Jeffrey Khaner.
 She earned her bachelor's degree in flute performance from McGill University and completed a performance certificate at the Bard College Conservatory of Music, studying with Tara Helen O'Connor.
-She recently finished her master's degree in flute performance at the University of Memphis Scheidt School of Music, where she served as the sole graduate assistant in the flute studio of Elise Blatchford.
+She earned her master's degree in flute performance at the University of Memphis Scheidt School of Music, where she served as the sole graduate assistant in the flute studio of Elise Blatchford.

 In addition to her performance pursuits, Kelly previously served as an adjunct instructor of music appreciation at the University of Tennessee at Martin’s Somerville Center and as an in-schools teaching artist with PRIZM Ensemble, the only El Sistema affiliated program in the mid-south.
 She maintains an active private studio.

 March 2016 New York Flute Club Newsletter